Miragon/miranum-ide/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please open an issue with the tag "enhancement", fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, please open an issue with the tag `enhancement`, fork the repo and create a pull request.
+You can also open an issue with the tag `enhancement`.
 Please use semantic commit messages as described in [here](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).
-Don't forget to give the project a star!
+Remember to give the project a star!
 Thanks again!

 1. Open an issue with the tag "enhancement"
 2. Fork the Project